 Today in Tribe History: June 11, 1976

 Robinson, the player-manager of the Tribe playing in his third season with the club, inserted himself into the lineup with the Indians trailing 4-3 with two outs in the bottom of the 13th.
 White Sox pitcher Terry Forster was beginning his second inning of relief and gave up a leadoff single to Larvell Blanks to start the frame.
-A sacrifice bunt from Doug Howard advanced Blanks to third and a ground out to second by George Hendrick put the tying run 90 feet away for Orlando Gonzalez, who had singled in his only at bat of the game pinch-hitting for pitcher/pinch-runner Rick Waits in the eleventh.
-Robinson instead grabbed a bat himself and won it with the two-run shot into the left field stands.
+A sacrifice bunt from Doug Howard advanced Blanks to second and a groundout to second by George Hendrick put the tying run 90 feet away for Orlando Gonzalez, who had singled in his only at bat of the game pinch-hitting for pitcher/pinch-runner Rick Waits in the eleventh.
+Robinson instead grabbed a bat himself and won it with the two-run shot.

 “I wasn’t thinking home run when I went to the plate,” Robinson was quoted in the following day’s The Plain Dealer.
 “All I really wanted to do was get a good pitch and hit the ball hard somewhere.